 Social media influencers (“Influencers”) are people whose online popularity and relevance grant them influence over others within their social sphere.
 Such influence makes them highly attractive to advertisers.
 Typically, influencers create and post content (ex., photos, videos, and live streams) on social media platforms (ex., YouTube, Instagram, TikTok, and Twitch).
 Influencers earn income through ad dollars generated from their content, product endorsements, and other revenue streams.
 Due to the interactive and publicly accessible nature of social media platforms, influencers are highly susceptible to certain legal risks involving intellectual property.

 What Is Intellectual Property, and How Can Social Media Influencers Protect Themselves?

 The most important types of intellectual property for influencers and creators are copyrights, trademarks, and the “right of publicity.”

-Copyright is a type of intellectual property that protects original works of authorship, such as photographs, videos, written text, artwork, sound recordings and other creative materials.
-Among other things, the federal Copyright Act affords copyright owners the exclusive right to copy, distribute, display and perform their respective original works.
+Copyright is a type of intellectual property that protects original works of authorship, such as photographs, videos, written text, sound recordings, and other creative materials.
+The Federal Copyright Act affords copyright owners exclusive rights, including the right to copy, distribute, and display their respective works.